joagre/bespoke/README.md

 ## What?

-**Bespoke BBS (B3S)** is a *location-based Bulletin Board System* and it include a *Forum*, end-to-end encrypted *Direct Messaging* and *File Sharing*.
+Bespoke BBS (B3S) is a location-based Bulletin Board System and it includes a *Forum*, end-to-end encrypted *Direct Messaging* and *File Sharing*.

-It's not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.
-This is by design, encouraging genuine local interactions.
+B3S not meant for the Internet—instead, it lives in your local area as a WiFi Access Point.

-The B3S client Web app will be wrapped into native Android app to make it effortless to sync content in the background just by passing near a B3S instance.
+The B3S client Web app will be wrapped into native Android app to make it effortless to sync content in the background just by passing near a B3S server instance.
 You'll also be able to interact with B3S offline, with syncing handled automatically when reconnected.

 ## Why?

-Because the Internet has become a cesspool of mass surveillance, manipulative algorithms, influencers, relentless tracking, and endless spam.
-Let’s strip away the noise and keep things **local**, **simple**, and **meaningful** instead.
+Internet has just become a cesspool of mass surveillance, manipulative algorithms, influencers, relentless tracking, and endless spam.
+Let's strip away the noise and keep things local, simple, and meaningful instead.

 ## How?